Myakka River State Park: Things to do

-The park is noted for its wildlife and some of the rare birds seen only in Florida, such as the roseate spoonbill, frequent the park.
+The park is noted for its wildlife, and some of the rarer birds seen in Florida, such as the roseate spoonbill, frequent the park.
 Native flora flourishes in the park.
 There are many species of fish, amphibians, reptiles, and mammals to learn about and enjoy watching as well.

+The park contains a 300-foot wide, 130-foot deep sinkhole that is partially encompassed by the Lower Myakka Lake, named the Deep Hole.
+A five mile hiking trail to the Deep Hole allows hikers to view several hundred American alligators that live along the lake's shores.
+Only 30 hiking permits are issued per morning at the park's opening; visitors are encouraged to camp in the park the night before for the best chances of securing a hiking permit.

 Myakka River State Park has an excellent system of hiking trails.
 Walking trails crisscross the eastern side of the park.

 Six primitive campgrounds are accessible by trail throughout the park: Mossy Hammock, Bee Island, Panther Point, Honore, Oak Grove and Prairie.

 Horseback riding and biking is permitted on certain designated trails and roads in the park.
 This part of the park is dominated by expanses of very low vegetation, fields of palmetto, that make a transition to islands, or hammocks, of tall pine and oak trees.

 A good portion of the park is accessible by automobile.
 Myakka River State Park's main road, a 6.5 mi drive between the north and south ends, leads visitors to a boardwalk out to the river and a lake that is excellent for bird watching.

 The main drive is also popular with cyclists, runners, and skaters.
 Bicycle traffic can be heavy, especially on weekends and holidays.

-A short walk from the main road reveals Myakka's canopy walkway, which is North America's first public treetop trail and is a novel suspension bridge and tower providing researchers and visitors with views of the forest canopy and a spectacular above-the-treetops view of the entire park.
-The walkway is suspended 25 feet above the ground and 100 feet through the hammock canopy, with the tower soaring 74 feet in the air.
+A walk from the main road reveals Myakka's canopy walkway, which is North America's first public treetop trail with a suspension bridge and a tower that provides both researchers and visitors a view of the forest canopy and an above-the-treetops view of the entire park.
+The walkway is suspended 25 feet above the ground and 100 feet through the hammock canopy, with the tower standing 74 feet in the air.

 Picnic areas, canoeing, boat tours, and developed campsites are available, as well as an outpost, which contains bike and canoe rentals, a souvenir shop, a camping supply store, and the Pink Gator Cafe.

 The park even has five cabins that were built not with logs, but with the trunks of native sabal palms.